 When I was in my thirties and my children were young I became very ill.
 I looked fine to most people, but I didn’t feel fine at all.
 I battled insomnia hard for about seven years.
 I was exhausted and severely fatigued.
 I ran on adrenaline most of the time.
 At the height of my illness I once went 23 days with only a few hours of rest each night, induced by Ambien.
 The pain was almost unbearable.
 My kids saved my life.
 Being here for them kept me going.

 While chasing down my symptoms I ended up with several diagnoses.
-Fibromyalgia, Epstein Barr virus, and Chronic Fatigue Syndrome are the main ones that have stuck with me.
+Fibromyalgia, Epstein Barr virus, Insomnia, Sleep Apnea, and Chronic Fatigue Syndrome are the main ones that have stuck with me.
 Now I have learned that I am under the umbrella of conditions called dysautonomia.
 It took me a while, but I had enough doctors ask me about my level of stress and push prescriptions at me to understand that I just needed to biohack my body so that’s what I did.
 At some point I realized that my body had stopped sweating altogether.
 I found this to be more alarming than the extreme sweating I had been doing throughout my heart palpitating fitful nights for the few years before.
 Not sweating didn’t feel right at all.
 So I went back to the hot yoga my mom introduced me to when I was in college.
 It took me a few months of just going into the hot room and laying on my yoga mat three times a week before I finally broke a sweat again.
 I never really discussed it with anyone, but I knew that it was something important.
 Our bodies are made to hold and release water.
 I’ve realized through my biohacking that my body doesn’t always do that very easily on its own.
 I wonder why.

 I’m the same way with crying.
 I just don’t do it very often.
 It is something I should probably start tracking because it can’t be good for me.
 I’m certain it’s as important for my health as being well hydrated or sleeping.
 I wonder if the sweating and the crying are part of my same wiring?
 What I know is that the sweating was something new that happened when I was sick and was never an issue before.
 But I’ve never been a crier.
 I’ve always been stoic.
 Sort of unflappable.
 I’ve become curious about the meaning of this part of my human design.